First observation of turbulence-like state in dense algal suspensions: Materials and methods

 \textit{Chlamydomonas reinhardtii} cells of both the WT and mbo2 strains are inoculated from agar plates into TAP+P media and grown at 25$\degree$ Celsius in 12:12 hour day-night cycles inside an orbital shaker at 137rpm~\cite{sujeet_phototaxis}.
 When the cells are in the logarithmic phase of their growth cycle, the culture is collected in Eppendorf tubes and then centrifuged multiple times (at 0.3rcf for 4 minutes) to obtain samples with different cell concentrations.\\

-\textit{C. reinhardtii} is a photosynthetic alga that feeds on dissolved inorganic ions or molecules that are in the TAP+P media; these include phosphate and ammonium ions and carbon dioxide from the surrounding fluid; light is the main source of energy [see, e.g., Refs. ~\cite{Tam2011-rz,Kiørboe2008amechanical}].
-The macronutrients that limit algal metabolism and growth are nitrogen and carbon [see, e.g., Refs. ~\cite{Khan2018-vm,Short2006-dj,Kiørboe2008amechanical}].
-Flow fields that are flagella-driven help to distribute these dissolved solute molecules uniformly through fluid mixing and transport [see, e.g., Refs. ~\cite{Kiørboe2008amechanical,Tam2011-rz,Ding2014-xx,Short2006-dj,leptos2009dynamics,gollub2011enhancement}].
+\textit{C. reinhardtii} is a photosynthetic alga that feeds on dissolved inorganic ions or molecules that are in the TAP+P media; these include phosphate and ammonium ions and carbon dioxide from the surrounding fluid; light is the main source of energy~\cite{Tam2011-rz,Kiørboe2008amechanical}.
+The macronutrients that limit algal metabolism and growth are nitrogen and carbon~\cite{Khan2018-vm,Short2006-dj,Kiørboe2008amechanical}.
+Flow fields that are flagella-driven help to distribute these dissolved solute molecules uniformly through fluid mixing and transport~\cite{Kiørboe2008amechanical,Tam2011-rz,Ding2014-xx,Short2006-dj,leptos2009dynamics,gollub2011enhancement}.

-\subsection{Surface modification of glass slides, cover slips and beads}
+\subsection{Surface modification of glass slides, cover slips, and beads}

 A polyacrylamide brush is coated on the glass slides and cover slips to avoid non-specific adhesion of cells and beads on the glass surfaces~\cite{debasmita_flagella}.
 Also, the microspheres (Sulphate latex 200nm beads, Thermofisher) are coated with PLL-PEG to impart steric stabilization, thereby reducing inter-particle aggregation and obtaining mono-dispersed microspheres in the media~\cite{debasmita_flagella}.